melvin78/Puntastic/README.md

 OPENAI_API_KEY = YOUR_SUPER_SECRET_OPEN_AI_KEY
 ```

 Check and confirm that the db environment variables point to your MONGO_DB instance.
-Ideally in the .env it should be similar to something like this.
+Ideally in the .env it should be something like this.
 ```
 DB_CONNECTION=mongodb
 DB_URI=127.0.0.1